eigerco/polka-storage/docs/src/pallets/storage-provider.md

 Substrate pallet hooks execute some actions when certain conditions are met.
 We use these hooks — when a block finalizes — to check if storage providers are up to date with their proofs.
-If a storage provider fails to submit a proof on time, the Storage Provider pallet will signal the Market pallet to penalize the storage provider. accordingly removing and burning the collateral locked up during the pre-commit.
+If a storage provider fails to submit a proof on time, the Storage Provider pallet will signal the Market pallet to penalize the storage provider.
+After that, Market pallet removes and burns the collateral locked up during the pre-commit.

 ## Extrinsics